Table of Contents[Hide][Show]

 - Vegetable Glycerin: Derived from plant oils.
 A natural humectant that attracts and retains moisture, improving the moisturizing properties of cosmetic products such as creams, lotions, and serums.

-- Look for products from natural, organic brands that you trust that emphasize safe ingredients.
+- Look for products from natural, organic brands that you trust and that emphasize safe ingredients.

 - Do research on companies and contact them with questions if uncertain about specific ingredients.